It's time to lay out the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 Laying out the Structures

-I used a pair of 3 foot yard sticks to determine the anticipated length of the bridge complex (53 inches) and for initial siting of the river banks and the bulkhead, piers and concrete abutment.
+I used a pair of 3-foot yard sticks to determine the anticipated length of the bridge complex (53 inches) and for initial siting of the river banks and the bulkhead, piers, and concrete abutment.

-There is a section maintainers tool shed, a bridge tie pile and a rail car shed for a bridge inspection car.
+There is a section maintainer's tool shed, a bridge tie pile and a rail car shed for a bridge inspection car.
 I built structure footprints for each of them for conformation of siting those structures.

 Laying out Right of Way

-Essentially you're going to follow this process:
+Essentially, you're going to follow this process:

 - Lay out the main line.
-I centered it at the 12 inch line.
+I centered it at the 12-inch line.

 - Lay out the transition template line.